Smallest Ellipsoid Containing $p$-Sum of Ellipsoids with Application to Reachability Analysis: Acknowledgement

 \section{Acknowledgement}

 The author is grateful to Suvrit Sra for suggesting \cite{MOsuvrit} the fixed point iteration (\ref{FPE}) for $p=1$.
 This research was partially supported by a 2018 Faculty Research Grant awarded by the Committee on Research from the University of California, Santa Cruz, and by a 2018 Seed Fund Award from CITRIS and the Banatao Institute at the University of California.
+The author is indebted to Lia Gianfortone for discussions and help with preliminary numerical investigation.